-While optical orientation is preserved and fluid inclusions and aragonite relict mineral inclusions delineate the original acicular growth habit, the carbonate is almost entirely replaced by cloudy brown calcite (S. J. Mazzullo, 1980).
+The Walnut Canyon sample has incredible preservation of the original fibrous aragonite texture even though it is almost entirely converted to calcite.
 This neomorphic replacement may facilitate retention of U (Kelly et al., 2003), or perhaps the organic matter (that gives the sample its color and pungent smell when broken) complexed U and retained it in the calcite.
-Remarkably, Sr is lost well before U in this system as evidenced by the rather homogeneous U concentration at about 4.5 ppm (which makes this a good U-Pb reference material) and the highly variable Sr (Fig. 3).
+Remarkably, Sr is lost well before U in this system as evidenced by the rather homogeneous U concentration at about 4.5 ppm (which makes this a good U/Pb standard) and the highly variable Sr (Fig. 4).
 Isotope dilution of this sample doesn't give much of a spread in U/Pb, so to maximize the spread a range of aliquots from dark brown to light brown were utilized (Roberts et al., 2017).
 Like the result reported in Jones et al. (1995), this produced an age that is nominally younger than the age of the reef based on dating of ash beds (Wu et al., 2020) (254 instead of 257 Ma), but not outside the uncertainty.
 The cements postdate reef cementation because they fill fractures, but contain internal sediments and likely cemented penecontemporaneously with reef deposition.
-The 87Sr/86Sr ratios range from 0.7069-0.7072 (Fig. 6), with an average of 0.706930(.000069) for samples that make up the bulk of the dike.
-These values are similar to what Chafetz et al. (2008) reported from samples with primary aragonite from peritidal teepee structures in the correlative Tansill Formation of the Permian Reef Complex, and are consistent with the Capitanian age of the Tansill reef.
-Samples at the center of the dike (youngest position) give 87Sr/86Sr near 0.7072 (Fig. 6).
+The Sr/Sr ratios range from 0.7069-0.7072 (Fig. 7), with an average of 0.706930(69) for samples that make up the bulk of the dike.
+These values are similar to what Chafetz et al. (2008) reported from samples with primary aragonite from the Tansil equivalent teepee structures from the Permian Reef Complex, and are consistent with the Capitanian age of the Tansil reef.
+Samples at the center of the dike (youngest position) give Sr/Sr near 0.7072 (Fig. 7).
 Without more work it is not possible to know if the variation with position from the host is due to diagenesis or if it captures real changes in seawater through the growth of the cements.
-Rasbury et al. (2004) dated similar cements from the algal mounds of the Laborcita Formation in the Sacramento Mountains of New Mexico, and obtained ages and 87Sr/86Sr that were also consistent with the biostratigraphically constrained age of deposition.
+Rasbury et al. (2004) dated similar cements from the algal mounds of the Laborcita Formation in the Sacramento Mountains of New Mexico, and obtained ages and Sr/Sr that was also consistent with the age of deposition.

-Laser ablation maps of WC-1 are presented in Roberts et al. (2017).
-Sr concentrations range up to 7000 ppm, and regions with high Sr have high U. Magnesium is elevated in veins along with V and Mn, as is also shown with μXRF(Fig. 4) and TES (Fig. 7).
-While LA and μXRF do not offer the high resolution of synchrotron XRF, they do provide details at the scale that LA dating could be accomplished and few elements are inaccessible with quadrupole mass spectrometers.
+Laser ablation maps of WC-1 were presented in Roberts et al. (2017).
+Sr concentrations ranged up to 7000 ppm, and regions with high Sr have high U. Magnesium is elevated in veins along with V and Mn, as is also shown with $\mu$ XRF(Fig. 5) and TES (Fig. 8).
+While LA and $\mu$ XRF do not offer the high resolution of synchrotron XRF, they do provide details at the scale that LA dating could be accomplished and few elements are inaccessible with quadrupole mass spectrometers.